 The main conference talks will be held at the University of Maryland, Baltimore SMC Campus Center, 621 W Lombard St, Baltimore, MD 21201, USA:

 JuliaCon is dedicated to providing a positive conference experience for all attendees, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or national and ethnic origin.
 We encourage respectful and considerate interactions between attendees and do not tolerate harassment of conference participants in any form.
 For example, offensive or sexual language and imagery is not appropriate for any conference venue, including formal talks and networking between sessions.
 Conference participants violating these standards may be sanctioned or expelled from the conference (without a refund) at the discretion of the conference organizers.
-Our anti-harassment policy can be found here.
+Our anti-harassment policy and information about who to contact if you have an issue you'd like to discuss can be found here.

-We strongly advise you to book your accommodation in our recommended hotel - it is conveniently located, reasonably priced, and best for interacting with your fellow attendees.
+We strongly advise you to book your accommodation in our recommended hotels - they are conveniently located, reasonably priced, and best for interacting with your fellow attendees.